 -After the Spinosad soak has been completed I take another look at the plants and examine the soak bucket for any insects.
 If all looks good, the plants are potted up in their new pots and left in a sealed bin for 1-3 days without strong overhead light.
 For new acquisitions, ambient light seems preferable to bright light for the first few days.
 Since the plants are recuperating from shipping as well as repotting, when I put them under grow lights I place a sheet of printer paper over the opaque lid of my growing bin to shade the plants further.

 -All plants from the same source are kept in mostly sealed bins, housed on a rack kept separate from the rest of my grow space.
 Ideally this is a different room, but, that’s not always possible.
-Beginning one or two weeks after receiving a new plant, I treat a second time with Spinosad, the next week with insecticidal soap, and then with 1/8 dilution of Dominion 2L systemic insecticide.
-Usually I follow up with a second round of insecticidal soap and Dominion within a few weeks.
-Dominion is not one I like to use, but after a widespread mystery aphid infestation, I have added it to my new acquisition regimen, if only to prevent this particular aphid from coming back.
+Beginning one or two weeks after receiving a new plant, I treat a second time with Spinosad, the next week with insecticidal soap.
+If root mealy is detected at any point, those plants undergo a separate, targeted treatment using hot water baths or alcohol dips.
+Usually I follow up with a second round of insecticidal soap within a few weeks.
 As I add new plants and inevitably new pests to my collection, I expect my quarantine and pest management strategies to change and improve, but these are my current methods.